Longford Town F.C.: History

 This cost the club dearly, as there followed six years in the First Division, before being promoted as champions at the end of the 2014 season.
 The title was clinched, under the management of Tony Cousins, following a resounding 5–0 victory at home to Shamrock Rovers B on 3 October 2014.
 This league title triumph was the club's first-ever in senior football with the trophy presented to club captain Mark Salmon.
-The goals of David O'Sullivan and Gary Shaw, along with the contribution of the experienced quartet of Pat Sullivan, Pat Flynn, Stephen Rice and Kevin O'Connor, were pivotal in the season's success.
+The goals of David O'Sullivan and Gary Shaw, along with the contributions of Pat Sullivan, Pat Flynn, Stephen Rice and Kevin O'Connor, were key to the season's success.

 In their first season back in the Premier Division, the club finished off the 2015 season in 6th position.
 However, Longford finished bottom of the 2016 Premier Division table and were relegated back to the First Division.

 The 2020 League of Ireland First Division season was suspended after a few weeks due to the COVID-19 pandemic.
 Longford had played, and won, their two opening league matches before the suspension in March.
 It wasn't until 31 July, after a break of almost five months, that matches resumed.
 Finishing the league season in fourth place saw the side enter the promotion play-off series.
 Victories over UCD and Galway United set up a final appearance against Shelbourne on 15 November 2020.
 A Rob Manley goal earned a 1–0 win for the Town to secure promotion back to the Premier Division for 2021.
 The 2021 season was a difficult one for the club, with the side bottom of the table for most of the year and relegated with several matches remaining.

 In 2024, the club celebrated its 100th year in existence.
 To mark the milestone, a Longford Town legends game against Manchester United legends took place on 15 June 2024; it finished 3-3.